tweag/python-monorepo-example/content/blog/2022-09-14-bazel-nix-migration-experience/index.md

 ## Running the game

 With both the code and data building we now turn to actually running the game.
-For the `server` executable this is relatively straight forward.
+For the `server` executable this is relatively straightforward.
 Its only data dependency is the map collision data.

 However the graphics engine used by `client` requires all assets to be listed